-In addition, all those who wish to receive Holy Communion at the Holy Shroud Church must:
+All those who wish to receive the Sacrament of Holy Communion and Penance at the Holy Shroud Church must:

 ● be validly baptized in the Roman Catholic Church.
 Anyone who was baptized after 1970 must speak with the priest before receiving Holy Communion.

 ● hold all teachings and have a sufficient knowledge of the Catholic Faith.
 One must believe and abide by traditional Catholic moral teaching, especially regarding purity of marriage.
-Anyone who has received a marriage annulment since 1968 must talk to the priest before receiving Holy Communion.
+Anyone who has been married and divorced and/or has received a marriage annulment since 1968 must talk to the priest before receiving Holy Communion.

 ● be in state of sanctifying grace to be able to receive Communion, having made a good confession to a traditional Roman Catholic priest.